peterhinch/micropython-async/v3/docs/DRIVERS.md

 ```
 The `Broker` class provides a flexible means of messaging between running tasks.
 It uses a publish-subscribe model (akin to MQTT) whereby the transmitting task
 publishes to a topic.
-Any tasks subscribed to that topic will receive the
+Objects subscribed to that topic will receive the message.
-message.
-This enables one to one, one to many, many to one or many to many
+This enables one to one, one to many, many to one or many to many messaging.
-messaging.

-A task subscribes to a topic with an `agent`.
+A task subscribes to a topic via an `agent`.
 This is stored by the broker.
 When
 the broker publishes a message, every `agent` subscribed to the message topic
 will be triggered.
 In the simplest case the `agent` is a `Queue` instance: the
 broker puts the topic and message onto the subscriber's queue for retrieval.